OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 ZenCrepes pulls data about issues, labels, and milestones from GitHub and stores all of the content in [Minimongo](https://github.com/mWater/minimongo), a client-side in-memory mongodb implementation.

 Communication with GitHub is a mix of their GraphQL v4 API and their REST v3 API.
 GraphQL is a very convenient way of querying for data, but has limited support for mutations.
 On the contrary, the v3 API is very complete.
-On slight challenge for ZenCrepes is that the model between the two is not exactly the same.
+One slight challenge for ZenCrepes is that the model between the two is not exactly the same.
 To simplify things, ZenCrepes, after mutation data through the REST API will fetch data through the GraphQL API instead of parsing the response of the REST call.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/graphql-explorer.png" />